 Sex education must be able to explain and justify how orgasm is achieved by someone regardless of gender and orientation.
-Equally there needs to be a reconciliation between how someone achieves orgasm alone and how they achieve the same thing with a lover.
+Equally there needs to be a reconciliation between how orgasm is achieved alone and with a lover.

 Orgasm is a unique experience that involves both physical stimulation and mental arousal.
-Just as men and women (or gays and heterosexuals for that matter) experience responses such as hunger or anger in much the same way, they must also experience orgasm similarly (as long as we are talking about the same phenomenon).
+Just as men and women (or gays and heterosexuals for that matter) experience responses such as hunger or anger in much the same way, they must also experience orgasm similarly.

-The vagina is a complement to the penis during mating.
-We also assume women are able to orgasm through oral sex because men do.
-But in this case the female anatomy is a parallel to the male anatomy.
-So which is it: vaginal or clitoral stimulation?
-And if both, how exactly …?
+The vagina is a complement to the penis for the mating act.
+We also assume women can orgasm through oral sex because men do.
+But in this case the clitoris is a parallel to the penis.
+The penis and the clitoris both develop from the same genital tubercle in the womb.

-Whereas men rely on explicit eroticism (pornography) for their psychological sexual arousal, it is often mistakenly assumed that female sexual arousal depends on emotional criteria.
+It is often mistakenly assumed that female sexual arousal depends on emotional criteria.
 This misunderstanding arises for a variety of reasons.
 First, women tend to associate sexual activity with a loving relationship.
 Second, many women are uncomfortable with the kind of explicit eroticism that causes arousal.
-Third, women can rarely account for their psychological arousal so they tend to talk about the relationship.
+Third, women cannot account for erotic turn-ons.